Courage

 They’re taking away your doctor, your hospital and the nurses who help you when you’re sick or injured.
 They’re doing that by starving them of cash.
 And they’re taking away your medical insurance so that you have to pay out of pocket, even if the cost drives you into bankruptcy.
 There goes that money, too.

-You’ll only get medical care if you can find it somewhere, if you can afford it – before you get treatment they’ll check if you’re able to pay them – and you can get there in time.
+You’ll only get medical care if you can find it somewhere, if you can afford it.
+Before you get treatment they’ll check if you’re able to pay them.
+That only happens if you can get there in time.
 Think: when you or someone you know goes into labor.
 Or miscarries.
 Or when something heavy falls on you, you’re bleeding out in your garage and the nearest EMT is a long way off because all the close-by services went belly up when Trump’s cruelty flunkys cut them off.

 Taxes